 Now accepting faculty applications for Service-Learning Assistants!

-- analyzing community partner, student, and faculty evaluations; and
+- Analyzing community partner, student, and faculty evaluations

 SLA’s who elect to receive internship credit for their work will be expected to complete a culminating project as part of the position.
 The nature of this project will be negotiated between the faculty member and SLA in consultation with the CSL Office.